Folly Farm, Pembrokeshire

 Greenacres Animal Park, Flintshire

-Cosy and picturesque but set within an expansive park near the seafront, Bodafon Farm Park stars a Dartmoor ram, donkeys, clumsy cattle, pigs, rabbits and ducks.
-Relax and take a view of the paddocks from the picnic space, and look out for the birds of prey and events programme.
+Cosy and picturesque but set within an expansive park near the River Dee, Greenacres Animal Park stars alpacas and llamas, donkeys, hybrid wolves, pigs, rabbits and ducks.
+Relax and take a view of the paddocks from the picnic space, and look out for the events programme throughout the year.

 Children's Farm Park, Llanfair